flowithflo/flowithflo.github.io/mld.md

 (Usually, the effect of lymphatic drainage lasts about 24 hours.)
 A set of three treatments primarily, once in a week or ten days as sequence, allowing the ability to heal and your immune system to respond.

-At home, a *[manuel lymphatic](https://www.physio-pedia.com/Manual_Lymphatic_Drainage?ref=healthvery.com)* improvment can be part of your daily routine simply by *[breathing deeply](https://lymphaticyoga.net/deep-breathing-and-the-lymphatic-system/)* (Inhale as expanding your belly and exhale to relaxing your belly, several times per day.) and *[exercising](https://understoryhealing.com/exercises-for-lymphatic-system/)*.
+At home, a *[manuel lymphatic](https://www.physio-pedia.com/Manual_Lymphatic_Drainage?ref=healthvery.com)* improvment can be part of your daily routine simply by *[breathing deeply](https://lymphaticyoga.net/deep-breathing-and-the-lymphatic-system/)* and *[exercising](https://understoryhealing.com/exercises-for-lymphatic-system/)*.

-"How do you feel now?"
+How do you feel now?